Ivan125976/RogerHubEngine/README.md

 >[!WARNING]
 > - This project is still in active development today.
 > - *Beta, Charlie, and Delta versions may contain serious bugs.
+> - Even in stable versions, we do not guarantee the absence of errors.
 ---

 The best regards, Emotion :)